ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 	</div>
 </div>

 As within 2018, Jest is still the tool that most respondents are using, with 44.86%.
-Mocha (26.12%), Jasmine (19.47%) and Enzyme (18.64%) were the next most popular tools with respondents.
+Mocha (26.12%), Jasmine (19.47%) and Enzyme (18.64%) were the next most popular tools among respondents.

 The percentage of developers using any tool to test their JavaScript rose to 64.36% – that's up +7.98% from last year's results.